MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts.md

 Other services could support gMSA.
 See the appropriate product documentation for details on how to configure those services.

 ## <a name="BKMK_AddMemberHosts"></a>Adding member hosts to an existing server farm
-If using security groups for managing member hosts, add the computer account for the new member host to the security group (that the gMSA???s member hosts are a member of) using one of the following methods.
+If using security groups for managing member hosts, add the computer account for the new member host to the security group (that the gMSA' member hosts are a member of) using one of the following methods.

 Membership in **Domain Admins**, or the ability to add members to the security group object, is the minimum required to complete these procedures.
 For detailed information about using the appropriate accounts and group memberships, see [Local and Domain Default Groups](local-and-domain-default-groups.md).